 The Sabi Sand Private Game Reserve is the premier private game reserve that forms part of the world-renowned Greater Kruger National Park.
 The reserve is famed for its ultra-luxury lodgings and high frequency of leopard sightings.
 Sabi Sand is the go-to African travel destination for luxury-loving wildlife enthusiasts.

 The Kruger National Park is a pristine stretch of wilderness roughly the size of Israel - one of the largest protected areas in Africa.
-The diversity of species, landscapes and accommodations is what sets this extraordinary wild paradise apart and draws thousands upon thousands of return visitors.
+The diversity of species, landscapes, and accommodations sets this unique wild paradise apart and draws thousands upon thousands of return visitors.

 Botswana is inherently a land of contrasts, ranging in terrains from the semi-arid sands of the Kalahari to the lush, reed-lined channels of the Okavango Delta.
-More than 17% of the country is protected within national park and game reserves, essentially establishing it as a conservation utopia.
+More than 17% of the Country is protected within national park and game reserves, establishing it as a conservation utopia.

 Chobe is the third largest national park in Botswana and the most biologically diverse.
 The Chobe River attracts large herds to its bountiful waters, particularly elephants.
 The park provides visitors with the opportunity to partake in river-based safari cruises.
 Relish an African sunset on the Chobe River.

-Paragraph: From the wildlife-rich expanse of Etosha in the north to Sossusvlei's towering dunes in the heart of the country, Namibia's stark landscapes appear to exist purely to take your breath away.
-Alternative destinations like Swakopmund, the Skeleton Coast, Damaraland and the Fish River Canyon contribute surplus desert magic.
+From the wildlife-rich expanse of Etosha in the north to Sossusvlei's towering dunes in the heart of the Country, Namibia's stark landscapes appear to exist purely to take your breath away.
+Alternative destinations like Swakopmund, the Skeleton Coast, Damaraland, and the Fish River Canyon contribute surplus desert magic.

 Etosha National Park is Namibia's most wildlife-rich stretch of wilderness.
 At 22 270 square kilometers, it is even larger than the Kruger National Park.
 The area's arid nature drives the animals to converge around the scattering of water sources, ceding spectacular sightings.

 With its otherworldly landscape and breathtaking beauty, Sossusvlei is one of the top travel destinations in Southern Africa.
 The 'vlei' forms part of the vast Namib Desert and boasts some of the highest dunes in the world.
-The blaze of vivid red in the day is contrasted by the extraordinary silvery night skies.
+The extraordinary silvery night skies contrast the blaze of vivid red in the day.

 KwaZulu-Natal is one of South Africa's most diverse provinces.
 It is home to the proud, rich culture of the Zulu kingdom, a host of Big Five game reserves, leagues of historic battlefields, the most scenic stretch of the Drakensberg Mountains, and sun-drenched beaches that line the shores of the temperate Indian Ocean.